The Great Fire

 Illustrated By: Jacob Below

-A LONG TIME AGO, along the basin of the Amazon river in South America, there raged a terrible war between two groups.
-As soon as one group began to yearn for peace, an evil wizard named Sararuma would whisper something terrible to them about what the other side was planning to do.
+A LONG TIME AGO along the basin of the Amazon river in South America, there raged a terrible war between two groups.
+As soon as one side began to yearn for peace, an evil wizard named Sararuma would whisper something terrible to that group about what the other side was planning to do.

-"They plan to attack you," Sararuma would snarl.
+"They plan to attack you," Sararuma snarled to one group.
 "You must act now, while the land is still dry from the drought.
 Set a great fire to the enemy's lands.
 They will never bother you again!"
 Then he ran to the other side.
 "I know your enemy plans to set fire to your land.
 Quickly, you must set fire to their land before they do the same to you!"

 Before long all the grasslands of the countryside were ablaze.
-And soon both sides had completely destroyed the other.
+Soon both sides had completely destroyed the other.

 He stretched out a twig and at once, it caught fire.

 "Ashes - everywhere," said the husband.
 His wife murmured, "There is nothing I recognize."
-No grasses, no trees were left standing.
+No grasses, no trees, no huts from any village were left standing.
 There were no people and no animals.
 Only an expanse of flat land, ankle-deep in places with ash and swept over by great clouds of swirling dust.

 Suddenly, in front of them loomed the evil wizard Sararuma himself.
 His cloak, red as flame, billowed around him.